huayuenh/secure-kube-toolchain/ciso-setup.md

 On the following dialog, select Import Key and Standard Key.

-Set a name for the key and paste the base64 encoded .pfx file into the key material field.
+Set a name for the key and paste the double base64 encoded .pfx file into the key material field.
 Please note there are restrictions on the key name.
 The name must between 2 and 50 characters long.
 Use standard English alpha-numeric characters.
 The only special character permitted is "-"

 Click import key